-- 1 Staff will be on-site to manage crowds and assist patrons. - 2 Advance ticket sales will assist in reducing the number of "walk-ups" at the box office on show days. - 3 Upon arrival on site, staff and signage will direct all patrons to enter a line queue system in the private plaza areas to the north of both venues.
-Please reference Exhibit D for maps delineating areas for each show scenario. - 4 Bathroom access to corresponding venues will be allowed for all guests and patrons on all show days. - 5 Trash receptacles will be provided throughout the queueing areas with clean up managed and monitored by staff.
+- Staff will be on-site to manage crowds and assist patrons - 2 Advance ticket sales will assist in reducing the number of "walk-ups" at the box office on show days. - 3 Upon arrival on site, security staff and clear signage will direct all patrons to enter a line queue system in the private plaza areas to the north of the venue.
+Please reference Exhibit C for maps delineating areas for queuing. - 4 Bathroom access to the venue will be allowed for all guests and patrons starting at 9:00am on all show days. - 5 Proper trash receptacles will be provided throughout the queueing areas with clean up managed and monitored by security staffing throughout the day and night.